 “Ping!”
 My ears pricked up like those of a famished fox on bin day.
 That was the sound of the oven telling us our quick eggless sponge cake was ready.

 I was seven years old and obsessed with baking with my mum in the little kitchen above our corner shop.
-It was our home for the first ten years of my life and the place where I first fell in love with food and the idea of cooking.
+It was our home for the first ten years of my life and the place where I first fell in love with food and.

 Cakes eluded me as I never indulged in them at friends’ birthday parties.
 Like many Gujarati Hindus, we are a family of lacto-vegetarians so don’t eat eggs.